irene-zy-zeng/ootd/README.md

 -  **Outfit Creation:** Users can create and save outfits by combining different wardrobe items.
 New outfits will be shown on the All Outfit Page.

+**Login In**

+- You can direct to "http://localhost:5173/login" to get a sense of log in experience.
+No auth is implemeneted.